Nice to Meet You (Myles Smith song)

 "Nice to Meet You" is a song by the British singer and songwriter Myles Smith.
 It was released on 8 November 2024 as the fourth single from his second extended play A Minute....
+It was later included on Smith's first album My Mess, My Heart, My Life.

 Upon release, Smith shared this about the song: "It's inspired by stories from friends in my life.
 A reminder that the right person can change everything, often when you least expect it."
 A version featuring the American country singer Lainey Wilson was released on 14 February 2025.

+The song's chorus bears a musical similarity to that of Donna Lewis' "I Love You Always Forever".

 Reception

 In a review of the EP, Clash wrote that the song is "jaunty, snappy and irresistibly catchy, while also carrying lyrical depth."

 Stay Free Radio said: "This track comfortably sits within the realm of feel-good acoustic pop, reminiscent of Coldplay and other artists in that vein.
 While it might not break new ground, it delivers a pleasant and enjoyable listening experience."